armollica/TableShaper/README.md

   reshape -k year -v population --columns pop1990:pop2000
 ```

+For more complete examples, check out the [`examples/`](https://github.com/armollica/TableShaper/tree/master/examples) folder in this repo.

 ## ❯ Install

 `tableshaper` is meant to be install with Python 3.7+.